Lower Extremity MRI (Foot, Ankle, Knee, Leg or Hip MRI) - CAM 721HB

 Bone Fracture

-- Suspected occult, stress or insufficiency fracture with a negative or non-diagnostic initial X-ray:25
+- Suspected occult, stress or insufficiency fracture with a negative or non- diagnostic initial x-ray

-- If X-rays, taken 10 – 14 days after the injury or clinical assessment, are negative or non-diagnostic26
+- If x-rays, taken 10-14 days after the injury or clinical assessment, are negative or non-diagnostic

-- If at high risk for a complete fracture with conservative therapy (e.g., navicular bone), then immediate MRI is warranted27
+- If at high risk for a complete fracture with conservative therapy (e.g., navicular bone), then immediate MRI is warranted

-- Pathologic or concern for impending fracture on X-ray or CT28 — approve immediate MRI
+- Pathologic or concern for impending fracture on x-ray or CT(24) – approve immediate MRI

-- Nonunion or delayed union as demonstrated by no healing between two sets of X-rays.
-If a fracture has not healed by 4 – 6 months, there is delayed union.
-Incomplete healing by 6 – 8 months is nonunion, CT is the preferred study29
+- Nonunion or delayed union as demonstrated by no healing between two sets of x- rays.
+If a fracture has not healed by 4-6 months, there is delayed union.
+Incomplete healing by 6-8 months is nonunion, CT is the preferred study(25)

-- Suspected joint prosthesis loosening or dysfunction, (i.e., pseudotumor formation) after initial X-rays33,34
+Suspected joint prosthesis loosening, or dysfunction, (i.e., pseudotumor formation) after initial x-rays

-- Mass or lesion after non-diagnostic x-ray or ultrasound.36 CT is better than MRI to evaluate mass calcification or bone involvement and may complement or replace MRI37
+- Mass or lesion after non-diagnostic x-ray or ultrasound.
+CT is better than MRI to evaluate mass calcification or bone involvement and may complement or replace MRI

 - Baker’s cyst should be initially evaluated with ultrasound

-- If superficial mass, then ultrasound is the initial study
+- Superficial mass, then ultrasound is the initial study

-- If deep mass, then X-ray is the initial study
+- Deep mass, then x-ray is the initial study

 - After initial evaluation with ultrasound and results will change management